nebari-dev/nebari-docs/docs/docs/how-tos/nebari-upgrade.md

 2. Click "OAuth Apps" and then click the app representing your Nebari instance.

 3. Under "Authorization callback URL", paste the new GitHub callback URL.
-The URL should be `https://{your-nebari-domain}/auth/realms/nebari/broker/github/endpoint`, replacing `{your-nebari-domain}` with yourliteral domain of course.
+The URL should be `https://{your-nebari-domain}/auth/realms/nebari/broker/github/endpoint`, replacing `{your-nebari-domain}` with your literal domain of course.

 </details>